 Facsimile: (81 3) 5232 4057

-website of the Embassy for information about opening hours and temporary closures that may affect service provision.
+Check the Embassy website for information about opening hours and temporary closures that may affect service provision.

 Australian Consulate-General Osaka